-Our small staff of boat crew, shuttle drivers and office personell are extremely passionate about the local area and it's unique wildlife.
+Our small staff of boat crew, shuttle drivers and office personnel are extremely passionate about the local area and it's unique wildlife.
 Our guides have been fortunate enough to have been guiding and interacting with the local wildlife for many years.
 They have decades of experience between them.
-It is their pleasure to show case the area they love, to visitors.
+It is their pleasure to showcase the area they love, to visitors.
 They know the best places to view wildlife .
 You can't beat local knowledge.

 The boat, MV Sootychaser is a brand new (2018) custom build.
 With passenger comfort in mind, it has been specially designed to be able get up as close and personal with oceanic wildlife as is possible.
 It is the first boat of its kind to offer passenger services on Otago Harbour.

 We look forward to welcoming visitors on board MV Sootychaser to show you the best of what Dunedin has to offer.